TarballCoLtd/jse3d/README.md

 # jse3d

-by Sam Krug and Emery Ferrari
+by Sam Krug and Alyx Ferrari

 ## Dependencies